orizens/orizens.com/src/pages/blog/2014-05-20-decluttering-your-web-application-using-angular-js-grunt-js-part-1.md

 ----	styles/
 </pre>

-I like the &#8220;package by feature&#8221; development concept.
-This is why i like having a &#8220;common&#8221; directory, where all data providers and common consumed services (factories, resources and others) can be used from anywhere in the app.
-To make a long story short &#8211; the &#8220;common&#8221; modules are consumed by the app modules.
+I like the &#8220;package by feature" development concept.
+This is why i like having a &#8220;common" directory, where all data providers and common consumed services (factories, resources and others) can be used from anywhere in the app.
+To make a long story short - the &#8220;common" modules are consumed by the app modules.

 My app, requires the various application modules with dependency injection when it is defined: